-Congee may be cooked to several different stages and textures depending on what your preference is.
-Sometimes broken rice is cooked for long periods of time, so the rice grains completely break down but some like the grains still very evident and the surrounding starch to be of a looser runnier consistency.
-In the case of the later, the congee must be eaten immediately or the rice will begin to break down from resting or being warmed for too long.
+Congee may be cooked to several different stages and textures depending on your preference.
+Sometimes broken rice is cooked for long periods of time, so the rice grains completely break down.
+However, some people like the grains still very evident and the surrounding starch to be of a looser, runnier consistency.
+In the latter case, the congee must be eaten immediately, or the rice will begin to break down from resting or being warmed for too long.

 Serves 4-6 people

-- Place chicken stock, rice, both chicken pieces and ginger into a medium pot and bring to the boil.
+1. Place chicken stock, rice, both chicken pieces and ginger into a medium pot and bring to a boil.
 Lower to a simmer and cook until the rice has broken down to a thick soup.

-- To serve, remove chicken and shred finely.
+2. To serve, remove chicken and shred finely.
 Return the shredded meat to the congee.
-Spoon one to two ladles of congee into a bowl and you may either serve with a sprinkle of spring onions, coriander, shallots, a drizzle of soy, pinch of white pepper and sesame oil or just have the garnishes and seasonings in the middle of the table for your guests to help themselves.
+Spoon one to two ladles of congee into a bowl.
+You may either serve with a sprinkle of spring onions, coriander, shallots, a drizzle of soy, a pinch of white pepper and sesame oil or just have the garnishes and seasonings in the middle of the table for your guests to help themselves.